2b2t-Utilities/emoji-api/README.md

 Emojis in this mod are downloaded from https://github.com/2b2t-Utilities/emojis and can be updated without having to reinstall the mod

 ## Usage
+##### NOTE: These instructions will change once I upload the api to my maven repo, also jitpack will NOT work with this project
+---
 First, download the emoji-api-1.0.jar from [here](https://github.com/2b2t-Utilities/emoji-api/releases/tag/v1.0).
 Next, move the jar to a libraries folder in your projects dir.
 For example: _project_dir_/libs/emoji-api-1.0.jar.
 Then, add this to your Gradle: